How many patients will I be scheduled to see in a half day?

 Does the faculty member have to go in the room to observe me?

 During the first half of the year this is required for all interns; during the second half it’s more optional.
 If the visit is complex and will be billed at a level 4 or higher the attending needs to enter the room for at least a short part of the visit.
-This can be to go over the AVS (After Visit Summary) or any other part of the visit.
+They may observe your instructions for the patient usimg the AVS (After Visit Summary) or any other part of the visit.

 When I finish my note, how will I know which faculty member to list as my supervising physician?